GeoscienceAustralia/Geochemistry/README.md

 ## Output data
 * When run the code will produce three new folders, two excel files, and a pdf within the specified save location.
 * The three folders are Standards, Analytical_Duplicates, and Lab_Duplicates:
   * The standards folder will contain a plot for each element of the difference standards through time.
 These standard plots will include a solid line for each standard representing the medium value and two dashed lines representing +/- 10% of the median.
 Some plots may also contain a black dashed line which represents the detection limit for the element.
-A pdf containing all the plots is also generated in the save location.
+A pdf containing all the plots and an excel file containing the summary statistics are also generated in the save location.
+  * The Analytical_Duplicates folder contains a linear regression plot of the duplicate pairs for each element.
+Two sheets are also generated within the duplicates excel sheet containing the duplicates pairs, and the summary statistics.
+  * The Lab_Duplicates folder contains a linear regression plot of the duplicate pairs for each element.
+Two sheets are also generated within the duplicates excel sheet containing the duplicates pairs, and the summary statistics